Our objective here is to obtain a GeoTIFF representation of topographical survey data.

 Enter a meaningful-to-you job title and description at the bottom, double check your email, and leave everything else as default.
 Click

 After a while, you should receive an email like this:

-Go ahead and follow the link and download the file, then click on "Download compressed raster results".
+Go ahead and follow the link, then click on "Download compressed raster results".